kenanhancer/Uni/README.md

 ===============================

 A simple data access tool for .Net
-You can also read main article from http://www.kenanhancer.com/uni-a-simple-data-access-tool-for-dot-net/
+You can read main article from http://www.kenanhancer.com/uni-a-simple-data-access-tool-for-dot-net/ and you can also read article for MySql database from http://www.kenanhancer.com/uni-mysql-a-simple-data-access-tool-for-dot-net/

 How To Install It?
 ------------------